Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: Introduction

 The ideal way to canonically quantize a theory is to raise the phase space variables to operator status and then implement a commutation relation among the two canonically conjugate variables.
-Such commutation relation among the phase space variables leads eventually to Heisenberg's uncertainty principle.
+Such commutation relation among the phase space variables leads eventually to the Heisenberg's uncertainty principle.
 One way to implement an observer-independent minimal length scale in a theory is to modify Heisenberg's uncertainty principle which is in general known as the generalized uncertainty principle (GUP) in the literature.
-Interestingly, among other consequences of this fundamental hypothesis of this Planck-length, the modification of the Heisenberg uncertainty principle (HUP) to the generalized uncertainty principle (GUP) has gained a deep interest in a plethora of investigation in high energy theoretical physics.
+Interestingly, among other consequences of this fundamental hypothesis of this Planck-length, the modification of the Heisenberg uncertainty principle (HUP) to the generalized uncertainty principle (GUP) has gained a deep interest in a plethora of investigations in high energy theoretical physics.
 In this development, Mead first proposed \cite{mead} that gravity affects the uncertainty principle and leads to the GUP.
 Several investigations into black hole physics, M-theory \cite{yon,yon1,yon2}, and the nonperturbative formulation of open string field theory \cite{wit1,hor} indicate that the modification of HUP is proportional to the quadratic term in momentum.
+However, it is important to note that, for such theories with modified uncertainty relations, the classical and quantum side of the approach results in some inconsistencies.
+A rigorous Hamiltonian and Lagrangian analysis with classical and quantum systems has been done in \cite{Bosso}.
+When the commutator between the position and momentum variables gets modified due to the inclusion of minimal length into the theory, it is no more admissible to call the position and momentum variables as conjugate variables.
+To avoid this terminological issue, we have restricted ourselves from using the term ``conjugate" corresponding to the modified phase space variables of the system in this analysis.
+In a different study \cite{Bosso2}, it is observed that the physical content of a theory resonates via the commutator of the physical observables.
+In this paper, it is finally argued that the minimal length scale is physical and cannot be removed by resorting to a different commutation relation.
+Recently in a study \cite{OTMApple}, we have used the noise of gravitons induced on a freely falling particle (under the effect of Earth's gravity) to obtain quantum gravity corrections to the Heisenberg uncertainty principle and obtained quadratic order corrections in momentum with explicit dependence on the three fundamental constants ($\hbar$, $G$, and $c$).
+In the Planck mass limit, it reduces to the well-known form of the generalized uncertainty principle (GUP).
 However, doubly special relativity theory suggests that this modification should contain a term that should be linear in momentum.
-Now, combining both corrections, one can find a further modification to the GUP, which is also known as the linear and quadratic generalized uncertainty principle (LQGUP).
+Now, combining both possibilities, one can find a further modification to the GUP, which is also known as the linear and quadratic generalized uncertainty principle (LQGUP).
 This idea has been first introduced in \cite{sd2}.